botleague/botleague-liaison/README.md

 In case of a fire, you may want to disable initiation of any evals.
 You can do so by setting `DISABLE_GIT_HOOK_CONSUMPTION=true` in Firestore.

+## Botleague submodule

+This is meant to be a readonly copy of botleague for more efficient fetching of files without using the GitHub API.
+Checking it in is okay, but not necessary as the server will pull latest for things like problem ci's.